 Tvheadend on Linux-based computer

 The XBMC includes only a front-end client support for watching live TV.
-In practice, this means that you will need to have a back-end TV server running on the same computer in the background or in a separate media server.
+In practice, this means you will need to have a back-end TV server running on the same computer in the background or in a separate media server.

 Alternatively, you can use a Linux-based OpenELEC operating system or Raspbmc on Raspberry Pi that comes with pre-installed Tvheadend server.

-Here you can find a complete tutorial to install and configure Tvheadend back-end.
+Here, you can find a complete tutorial to install and configure Tvheadend back-end.

-NextPVR on Windows-based computer
+DVBLink on Windows-based computer

 After you have built and configured the back-end server, it is time to configure the front-end server.